 Want to work with us?

 Do you work for a smart city startup?
 Do you have technology that you’d like us to deploy in Downtown Brooklyn to make the city more livable?
 Want to work with us?
-Contact Tyler Woods to get the conversation started.
+Apply now to get the conversation started.